Steve Cishek

-Steven R. Cishek (/siːˈʃɛk/) (born June 18, 1986) is an American former professional baseball pitcher.
+Steven Ryan Cishek (/siːˈʃɛk/) (born June 18, 1986) is an American former professional baseball pitcher.
 Cishek played in Major League Baseball (MLB) for the Florida / Miami Marlins, St. Louis Cardinals, Seattle Mariners, Tampa Bay Rays, Chicago Cubs, Chicago White Sox, Los Angeles Angels and Washington Nationals.
 He holds the Marlins franchise record for consecutive saves, with 33 in a row.

 Amateur career

 Born and raised in Falmouth, Massachusetts, Cishek attended Falmouth High School where he starred as a pitcher and also played basketball.
 Not heavily recruited out of high school by Division I schools, Cishek attended Division II Carson-Newman College in Jefferson City, Tennessee, and led the team to a conference championship in 2007.

 Professional career

 Florida / Miami Marlins

 The Florida Marlins selected Cishek in the fifth round of the 2007 MLB draft.
 Cishek was called up to the MLB for the first time on September 20, 2010.
 He pitched scoreless innings towards the end of the season.